oracle/cloud-native-devops-workshop/common/vbox.vm.md

 --- | --- | ---
 JDK7 | /usr/java/jdk1.7.0_XX/ | We used JDK7u79 so the path in the VBox was /usr/java/jdk1.7.0_79/
 JDK8 | /usr/java/jdk1.8.0_XX/ | We used JDK8u60 so the path in the VBox was /usr/java/jdk1.8.0_60/
-Maven |  |
+Maven | /u01/wins/wls1221/oracle_common/modules/org.apache.maven_3.2.5 | Can be other location.
+Make sure it is added to PATH.
-Lab content for Lift and Shift | /u01/content/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/Lab8 | Extracted based on the content at https://github.com/oracle-weblogic/weblogic-innovation-seminars/tree/caf-12.2.1/WInS_Demos/MT-Workshop/Lab8 cloud.demos utility content | /u01/content/weblogic-innovation-seminars/cloud.demos | Extracted based on the content at https://github.com/oracle-weblogic/weblogic-innovation-seminars/tree/caf-12.2.1/cloud.demos
-Weblogic Server 10.3.6 | /u01/wins/wls1036/ | We used WLS 10.3.6.0.0
+Local clone of remote repository| /u01/content/cloud-native-devops-workshop | Weblogic Server 10.3.6 | /u01/wins/wls1036/ | We used WLS 10.3.6.0.0
 WebLogic Server 12.2.1 | /u01/wins/wls1221/ | We used WLS 12.2.1.0.0
 Domain To Partition  Conversion Tool | /u01/dpct |
-Oracle DataBase 12c | /u01/app/oracle/product/12.1.0/dbhome_1/ |
+Oracle DataBase 12c | /u01/app/oracle/product/12.1.0/dbhome_1/ | The PDB name: **PDBORCL**

 #### Modifying environment.properties file ###
 To operate all scripts agains your own Oracle Public Cloud environment you need to set up file environment.properties in the /u01/content/weblogic-innovation-seminars/cloud.demos folder.